-- American Online Sources, University of Chicago Law School
+- American Legal History Online Sources, University of Chicago Law School

 Extensive compilation of links to public documents in American legal history, with a strong bias toward constitutional law.

-- Legal History, Site Maintained by the University of Pittsburgh Law School
+- Legal History, University of Pittsburgh Law School

 Links to: bibliographies of recent monographs and articles in legal history; leading journals in legal history; a sample of syllabi in legal history; and some primary source web archives.

-- On the Trail: Reproductive Rights Legal History on the Web, University of Wisconsin-Madison Library
+- On the Trail: Reproductive Rights Legal History on the Web, Women’s Studies Library, University of

-- Law and Justice in Latin America, the University of Texas
+- Law and Justice in Latin America, University of Texas

-Gateway to variety of sites on constitutional law, legal systems, and human rights in Latin American, including regional and national sites, as well as governmental, non-governmental, and library resources.
-Weighted toward the contemporary period.
+Gateway to variety of sites on constitutional law, legal systems, and human rights in Latin America, including regional and national sites, as well as governmental, non-governmental, and library resources; weighted toward the contemporary period.

 - Afghan Legal History Project, Harvard Law School

-Collaborative faculty-graduate seminar that has produced several broad overviews of Afghanistan’s legal history, each of which sketches research agendas in the field, and each of which is available through the site.
+Collaborative faculty-graduate seminar that has posted several broad overviews of Afghanistan’s legal history, each of which sketches research agendas in the field.

 - African Law on the Internet, Stanford University

-Eclectic set of links to primary source databases, archives, websites of African courts, with a strong bias toward the contemporary period.
+Eclectic set of links to primary source databases, archives, and websites of African courts, with a strong focus on the contemporary period.